kjhass/PublicKB/Container Services/getting-started-with-kubernetes.md

 ### Cluster Creation

-To create a new Kubernetes cluster, simply run the kube-up.sh script.
-A complete list of script options and some examples are listed below.
+To create a new Kubernetes cluster, run the kube-up.sh script.
+A complete list of script options, and some examples, are listed below.

 ```
 cd ./adm-kubernetes-on-clc